awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 + The source name and source type of the event
 + A message associated with the event

 The following examples illustrate different types of Amazon RDS events in JSON format\.
-For a tutorial that shows you how to capture and view events in JSON format, see [Tutorial: log the state of an Amazon RDS instance using EventBridge](rds-cloud-watch-events.md#log-rds-instance-state)\.
+For a tutorial that shows you how to capture and view events in JSON format, see [Tutorial: Log DB instance stage changes using Amazon EventBridge](rds-cloud-watch-events.md#log-rds-instance-state)\.

 **Topics**
 + [Example of a DB instance event](#rds-cloudwatch-events.db-instances)